-3. Effective Instruction and Intervention:

-K3 teachers have strong understanding of language development □ Teachers K1 have adopted the Superkids Reading program.
+3. Effective Instruction and Intervention: ☐ K-3 teachers have strong understanding of language development ☐ Teachers K-1 have adopted the Superkids Reading program.
 2-3 are using Mondo reading.
-Both Curriculums align to Idaho State Content Standards □ Transition meetings are held annuallybetween grade level teachers to ensure that teachers are well informed of students needs and instruction can be relatively seamless between grades. □ District has implemented Response to Intervention to identify struggling readers forintervention and/or progress monitoring. □ District has implemented the Milepost program to store data 4.
-Assessment and Data: □ District and team disaggregate and analyze the data regularly to inform instruction, intervention and progress monitoring. □ Review of data is held twice per year and share with parents at Parent-Teacher Conferences □ RTI team consists ofAdministrator, Special Education Teacher, Title Paraprofessional, classroom teachers.
-Early Childhood Specialist □ All parents of children receiving intervention reœive assessment information as well as an opportunity to provide input into the intervention planning process.
+Both Curriculums align to Idaho State Content Standards □ Transition meetings are held annually between grade level teachers to ensure that teachers are well informed of students needs and nstruction can be relatively seamless between grades. ☐ District has implemented Response to Intervention to identify struggling readers for intervention and/or progress monitoring. ☐ District has implemented the Milepost program to store data 4.
+Assessment and Data: ☐ District and team disaggregate and analyze the data regularly to inform instruction, intervention and progress monitoring. ☐ Review of data is held twice per year and share with parents at Parent-Teacher Conferences □ RTI team consists of Administrator, Special Education Teacher, Title Paraprofessional, classroom teachers.
+Early Childhood Specialist ☐ All parents of children receiving intervention receive assessment information as well as an opportunity to provide input into the ntervention planning process.

-COLLEGE AND CAREER ADVISING AND MENTORING PROGRAM College and Career Advising Model
+COLLEGE AND CAREER ADVISING AND MENTORING PROGRAM

+College and Career Advising Model

-College and Career advising is done on a regular basis.
+College and Career advising including 4-year planning & dual credit preparation is done on a regular basis starting in 6th grade both individually and in a classroom setting.
+This includes discussion with both parent (s) and student.
+Activities are as follows:

-6th grade students visit and transition to the jr/sr high school in May of the current year.

-8th grade students transition to high school with a 4-year plan meeting with parents.

-11th grade college visits

-Individual Junior Transition meeting with parents and student
+- 6th grade students visit and transition to the jr/sr high school in May of the current year. - 8th grade students transition to high school with a 4-year plan meeting with parents. - 11th grade college visits - Individual Junior Transition meeting with parents and student to review graduation progress and college preparedness.

+Continuous Improvement Plan • College & Career Advising Plan • Literacy Intervention Plan

-Advanced Opportunity Night for parents and students.
+- Advanced Opportunity Night for parents and students.
 Dual Credit opportunities are made available and a meeting with the local college LCSC is scheduled.

-FAFSA night is made available to help parents and students fill out financial aid forms.
+Parents are notified that college and career advising and mentoring services and resources are available at this meeting. - Back to school registration - Parent-Teacher Conferences - FAFSA night is made available to help parents and students fill out financial aid forms. - Bulletin Board posting for available scholarships and college registration deadlines.